-The Company has sixteen full-time employees and five advisors.
-Nine of the employees are technical personnel with an additional three active technical consultants, and the rest perform business development, legal, finance, marketing, investor relations, and administrative functions.
-Of these employees, four have obtained doctorates, one has a master's degree in chemistry, and one has extensive industrial experience in electronics and electrical engineering.
-Two employees also have additional postgraduate degrees in business administration, and one has a doctorate in jurisprudence.
-Also, the Company's suppliers and licensees have well qualified personnel on their teams with advanced degrees in a number of areas relevant to the commercial development of products using the Company's technology.
+The Company has thirty full-time employees and four advisors.
+Twenty-three of the employees are technical personnel with an additional two active technical consultants, and the rest perform business development, legal, finance, marketing, investor relations, and administrative functions.
+Crowns employees have extensive industrial experience in leading technology, EV, glass, and ink-based manufacturing companies.
 The success of the Company is dependent upon, among other things, the services of its senior management, the loss of which could have a material adverse effect upon the prospects of the Company.
 None of our employees are represented by a labor union or covered by a collective bargaining agreement.

-As Crown continues to grow, we will add additional engineering, marketing and executive level personnel.
+As Crown continues to grow, we will add additional manufacturing engineering, marketing, and administrative personnel.